andrejrcarvalho/OrangePi_SSD1306/README.md

 ## **Setup**

-First you need to have the [WiringPi] instalLED and enable the I2C module.
+First you need to have the [WiringPi] installed and enable the I2C module.

 If you use [armbian], just run `sudo armbian-config` and go to System > Hardware select i2c0 and then Save;